iLert/docs/integrations/webhook.md

 ![](../.gitbook/assets/wh5.png)

 In case of a valid template the border will turn green.
-As you may have noticed we also offer to use iLert related variables that will be swapped with the corresponding event related data when the request is made.
+As you may have noticed we also offer to use ilert related variables that will be swapped with the corresponding event related data when the request is made.
 These work, as described under the template field in simple mustache sytnax `{{ VARNAME }}`.
 Our editor will tell you if you are using the variables incorrectly.

 ![](../.gitbook/assets/wh6.png)